Sublime vs. Atom: Which Text Editor Is Best for You?

 You could click to the Settings tab and modify your preferences right away.

 There are also some slight differences in features.
-For example, Sublime’s aforementioned Goto Anything feature is a pretty convenient way to open files and instantly jump to particular lines, words, or symbols.
+For example, Sublime's Goto Anything feature is a pretty convenient way to open files and instantly jump to particular lines, words, or symbols.

 Performance

-Sublime remains the clear winner in performance.
-Designed with speedy coding in mind, Sublime has no problems opening and editing multiple files at once.
 For those who had previously used Atom, there was a small but noticeable lag in file and upload times if you opened too many files.

-Sublime vs. Atom: The Verdict
+Sublime vs. Atom: the verdict

-For maximum speed at scale...
+For maximum speed at scale

 Choose Sublime.
 While many other text editors have borrowed Sublime's features and elegant appearance, none have matched its performance.
 Because it's written in C++, it's able to maintain high-performance speed even when working with multiple large files and a number of packages.
 This has made it beloved by developers who work quickly and jump constantly between multiple files.

-For maximum extensibility...
+For maximum extensibility

-Upwork is not affiliated with and does not sponsor or endorse any of the tools or services discussed in this section.
+Upwork is not affiliated with and does not sponsor or endorse any of the tools or services discussed in this article.
 These tools and services are provided only as potential options, and each reader and company should take the time needed to adequately analyze and determine the tools or services that would best fit their specific needs and situation.